ShivamTripathi-sudo/Java-Project/README.md

 # Java-Project
-my first project create in github
+this is my first git repo